 - Other expenses directly emerging from the child’s disability

 If your child dies due to HIE, you may file a wrongful death claim to hold the negligent party liable and recover losses.
-Working with an experienced Georgia hypoxic-ischemic encephalopathy attorney can help you present the necessary proof of negligence and recover maximum compensation from the at-fault party.
+Working with a medical malpractice attorney can help you present the necessary proof of negligence and recover maximum compensation from the liable party.

 Complete a Free Case Evaluation form now

-Statute of Limitations for Hypoxic Ischemic Encephalopathy Lawsuits in Georgia
+Statute of Limitations for an HIE Lawsuit in Georgia

 The statute of limitations refers to the time limit or period a plaintiff has to file a suit against the at-fault party and recover damages.
-Georgia law describes various statutes of limitations based on the types of birth injury and other aspects.
-Under Ga.
-Code §9-3-73, there is a seven-year statute of limitations to file a medical malpractice claim after childbirth or a two-year deadline once the child turns five years.
+The law describes various statutes of limitations based on the types of birth injury and other aspects.
+Under the Georgia code, there is a two-year statute of limitations to file a medical malpractice claim after childbirth or a two-year deadline once the child turns five.

 Suppose your child dies with hypoxic-ischemic encephalopathy, Ga.
 Code §9-3-71(a) gives you a two-year statute of limitations to file a wrongful death claim.
 Unfortunately, meeting these deadlines can be challenging for most people.
 Therefore, working with an experienced Georgia hypoxic-ischemic encephalopathy attorney can help you prepare your claim early and file a case against a negligent healthcare provider before these periods elapse.

-If your child was diagnosed with HIE or birth injury caused by a medical error or negligence, you have a right to legal action and pursue compensation.
-However, the legal process can be time-consuming and complex, especially when taking care of your child.
+If your child was diagnosed with HIE or birth injury caused by a medical error or negligence, you have a right to take legal action and pursue compensation from a healthcare provider.
+However, the legal process can be time-consuming and complex, especially when caring for your child.
 Hiring a competent hypoxic-ischemic encephalopathy attorney at Birth Injury Lawyers Group can help you understand your legal options and recover a reasonable amount.

 - Scrutinize medical records and other relevant evidence to support your claim